sohonetlabs/nameko-eventlog-dispatcher/README.rst

     EVENTLOG_DISPATCHER:
       auto_capture: true
       entrypoints_to_exclude: []
+      event_types:
+        generic: log_event
+        entrypoint_fired: entrypoint_fired

+All the attributes above are optional and only used to override their default values.

 With ``auto_capture`` set to ``true``, a nameko event will be dispatched every time an entrypoint is fired: